sarahlotspeich/filling-in-blanks/README.md

 **Single imputation** usually involves "filling in the blanks" with a numerical summary of the non-missing values.

 For example, we might replace missing movie `rating_miss` with the mean or median.
-I like to do this using `dplyr::mutate()`.
+We can do this using `dplyr::mutate()`.

 ```{r}
 # Replace missing rating_miss values with the mean of the non-missing values